 6.1 Built-up area

 IHO Definition: BUILT-UP AREA.
-A tract containing a concentration of buildings and/or other structures.
-(Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).
+An area of land containing a concentration of buildings and/or other structures.
+(Adapted from Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2010).

 S-101 Geo Feature: Built-up area (BUAARE)